llm-bible/llm-bible.github.io/_publications/sanguinetti2025from.markdown

 bibkey: sanguinetti2025from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.21360"}
-tags: ['Efficiency and Optimization', 'Few-Shot']
+tags: ['Few-Shot', 'Efficiency and Optimization']
 ---
 This work explores using Large Language Models (LLMs) to translate user preferences into energy optimization constraints for home appliances.
 We